SpiralDevelopment/RSI-divergence-detector/README.md

 ### Samples

-- sample_tg_poster.py - Gets the ohlc data from local MySql database and checks if the last closed candle forms any form of RSI divergence with candles from the past.
+- sample_tg_poster.py - Gets the ohlc data from local database and checks if the last candle has RSI divergence
-  This script is used [here](https://t.me/relative_strength_index) in Telegram channel to detect and post RSI divergence signals
 - sample_binance.py - Gets the data from Binance API and plots ALL detected RSI divergences during that period

 ## Result